Markov Decision Processes under External Temporal Processes: MDP influenced by a Temporal Process

-Consider an continuous MDP $\cM = (S, A, Q, r, \gamma)$ and an external discrete-time temporal process that is independent of the above MDP but affects the transition probabilities of the MDP.
-The probability of an event occurring in the external process at time $t$ is a function of all the past (external) events till that time.
-Associated with each event is a probabilistic mark $x \in \mathcal{X}$, where $\mathcal{X}$ is a closed subset of $\R^d$.
+Let $\M = (\S, \A, Q, r, \gamma)$ be an MDP with state and action spaces $\S$ and $\A$ respectively, transition kernel $Q$, discount factor $\gamma$, and reward function $r: \S \times \A \times \S \rightarrow \R$, which defines the reward $r(s, a, s')$ as a function of the state-action pair $(s, a)$ and the next state $s'$.
+Consider an external discrete-time temporal process $X = \left(t_i, X_i \right)_{i \in \N}$ that influences the transition probabilities of $\M$.
+Here, $X$ is exogenous; hence, it is not affected by $\M$.
+The probability of an event occurring in the external process at time $t$ is a function of all past (external) events until that time.
+Associated with each event is a probabilistic mark $x \in \X$, where $\X$ is a closed subset of $\R^d$.

-Suppose at time $t$ that the state of the MDP is $s \in S$.
-Denote the history of external events till time $t$ by $H_t = \{(t_1, x_1), (t_2, x_2), \dots, (t_j, x_j) \}$, where the ordered pair $(t_i, x_i)$ denotes an event with mark $x_i$ that occurred at time $t_i$.
-History $H_{t}$ perturbs the stochastic kernel $Q$ of the MDP to give rise to a new transition kernel $Q_{H_t}$ on $S$ given $S \times A$.
+Let $H_t = \{(t_1, x_1), (t_2, x_2), \ldots, (t_j, x_j) \}$ be the history of external events until time $t$, where the ordered pair $(t_i, x_i)$ denotes an event with mark $x_i$ that occurred at time $t_i$.
+History $H_{t}$ perturbs the stochastic kernel $Q$ of the MDP to give rise to a new transition kernel $Q_{H_t}$ on $\S$ given $\S \times \A$.
 At the same time, this history also determines the next event that occurs in the temporal process.
-We denote the distribution of the event mark at time $t$ by $Q^X_{H_t}$, which is a probability distribution on $\mathcal{X}$.
-Since this describes the event distribution that is external to the MDP, it does not depend on the state of the MDP or the action taken by the agent.
+We denote the distribution of the event mark at time $t$ by $Q^X_{H_t}$, which is a probability distribution on $\X$.
+Because this describes the event distribution that is external to the MDP, it does not depend on the state of the MDP or the action taken by the agent.